-- When two lenses are placed in contact, the property that can be added algebraically is
+- 1. When two lenses are placed in contact, the property that can be added algebraically is

 - (a) focal length. (b) power.

 - (c) aperture. (d) radius of curvature.

+- Ans.
+The correct answer is (b).

 - 2. The image formed by a concave lens is always

 - (a) magnified.

 - (b) highly enlarged.

 - (c) of the same size as the object.

 - (d) diminished.

-- Ans.
-The correct answer is (d).

-- 3. Which of these is an application of a convex lens where the image is present beyond $2F_1$?
+3. Which of these is an application of a convex lens where the image is present beyond $2F_1$?

+'''

+(a) Magnifying glass (b) Searchlight

+'''

-- (a) Magnifying glass (b) Searchlight - (c) Photographic camera (d) Terrestrial telescope
+(c) Photographic camera (d) Terrestrial telescope

-4. When two transparent media are compared, the one with a higher refractive index is termed optically
+When two transparent media are compared, the one with a higher refractive index is termed optically the normal and the refracted ray makes 60° with the horizontal surface separating A from B, the refractive index of B with respect to A is